-Exploration and production snapshots: Brazil has been added to your bookmarks.
+Exploration and production snapshots: Brazil has been saved

 Exploration and production snapshots: Brazil

 With seemingly ample natural resources, growing domestic energy needs, and a population approaching 210 million, Brazil will likely continue to play a large role in both the Latin American and global oil and gas markets.
 But will the country’s recent political and economic changes—and the increasing competitiveness of government-controlled oil giant, Petrobras—be enough to help its oil and gas industry overcome significant investment, development, and corruption challenges?
 This report explores the challenges and opportunities in Brazil’s upstream sector, discusses key indications of a shifting energy landscape, and provides an outlook of the country’s long-term potential.